NuclearGandhi/technion_second_brain/Technion/MNF1/MNF1_002 Metal Casting.md

 In [[Technion/IMT1/IMT1_004 דיאגרמת פאזות#דיאגרמת פאזות בינארית|Introduction to Material Engineering]] we have seen that solidification in alloys begins when the temprature drops below the **liquidus**, $T_{L}$, and is complete when it reaches the **solidus**, $T_{S}$.
 Within this temprature range, the alloy is in a mushy or pasty state, with **columnar dendrites**.

 ![[MNF1_001/Screenshot_20240530_105030_Obsidian.jpg|book]]
->Schematic illustration of alloy solidification and temprature distribution in the solidifying metal.
+>Schematic illustration of alloy solidification and temperature distribution in the solidifying metal.
 Note the formation of dendrites in the semi-solid (mushy) zone.

 Note in the lower right of the figure the presence of liquid metal between the dendrite arms.
 Dendrites have three-dimensional arms and branches, which eventaully interlock, as shown in the next figure:
 ![[MNF1_001/Screenshot_20240530_110033_Samsung Notes.jpg|book]]
->$(a)$ Solidification patterns for gray cast iron in a $\pu{180mm}$ sqaure casting.
+>$(a)$ Solidification patterns for gray cast iron in a $\pu{180mm}$ square casting.
 Note that after $\pu{11\min_{}}$ of cooling, dendrites reach other, but the casting is still mushy throught.
 It takes about two hours for this casting so solidify completely. $(b)$ Solidification of carbon steels in sand and chill (metal) molds.
 Note the difference in solidification patterns as the carbon content increases.

 Slow cooling rate (on the order of $\pu{e2K.s^{-1}}$) result in a coarse dendritic structures, with large spacing between the dendrite arms. for higher cooling rates (on the order of $\pu{e4K.s^{-1}}$ the structure becomes finer , with smaller dendrite arm spacing.
 For still higher cooling rate (on the order of $\pu{e6}$ to $\pu{e8K.s^{-1}}$), the structures developed are **amorphous** (meaning without any ordered crystalline structure.

 ## Structure-Property Relationships
 Because all castings must possess certain specific properties to meet design and service requirements, the relationships between the properties and the structures developed during solidification are important considerations.
-The compositions of dendrties and of the liquid metal in casting are given by the [[../IMT1/IMT1_004 דיאגרמת פאזות#דיאגרמת פאזות בינארית|phase diagram]] of the particular alloy.
-Under normal cooling rates typically encountered in parctice, **cored dendrites** are formed, which have a surface composition that is different from that  at their centers.
-The surface has a higher concentraition of alloying elements that at the core the dendrite, due to solute rejection ffrom the core toward the surface during solidification of the dendrite (called **microsegregation**).
+The compositions of dendrites and of the liquid metal in casting are given by the [[../IMT1/IMT1_004 דיאגרמת פאזות#דיאגרמת פאזות בינארית|phase diagram]] of the particular alloy.
+Under normal cooling rates typically encountered in practice, **cored dendrites** are formed, which have a surface composition that is different from that  at their centers.
+The surface has a higher concentration of alloying elements that at the core the dendrite, due to solute rejection from the core toward the surface during solidification of the dendrite (called **microsegregation**).

-The darker shading the interdendritic liquid near the dendrite shown in the following figure indicates that these regions have a higher solute concentration; consequently, microsegregation in these regions is much more pronounced than in others.
+The darker shading in the interdendritic liquid near the dendrite shown in the following figure indicates that these regions have a higher solute concentration; consequently, microsegregation in these regions is much more pronounced than in others.

 ![[MNF1_002/Screenshot_20240606_085311_OneDrive.jpg]]
 >Schematic illustration of three basic types of cast structures: (a) columnar dendritic; (b) equiaxed dendritic; and (c) equiaxed nondendritic.